MontiCore/monticore/monticore-grammar/src/main/grammars/de/monticore/Grammars.md

   type the possible forms of tags.

 ### [MCCommon.mc4](MCCommon.mc4) (stable)
- * This grammar composes typical UML like grammar components.
+ * This grammar composes typical UML-like grammar components.
  * This includes Cardinality, Completeness, UMLModifier, and UMLStereotype.